 Be among the few to sail in the wake of great explorers as we attempt to cruise through the legendary Northwest Passage.
 Experience the raw, daunting beauty of the remote Arctic on this rarely-traveled journey.
-Even today, few ships have the capability to navigate this isolated sea passage that slices through stunning far northern wilderness.Northwest Passage with Hurtigruten for less.
+Even today, few ships have the capability to navigate this isolated sea passage that slices through stunning far northern wilderness.Northwest Passage with Hurtigruten.
 Request a quote from A-Expeditions global network.

 ||Starting From||Ship Name

 |14 August 2020||19 Days||EUR 9,247||MS Fram|

 August 14, 2020

 DAY 1: REYKJAVIK

 Reykjavik is the world’s northernmost capital city.
 Nordic settlers named the place Reykjavik (meaning “Smoky Bay”) after the columns of steam rising from area hot springs.
 The surroundings offer fantastic natural beauty with geysers, mountains, glaciers and geothermal baths that are well worth exploring before embarking on MS Fram.

 We cross Denmark Strait, plied by Vikings to migrate from Iceland to South Greenland some 1,000 years ago.
 Use the days at sea preparing for your upcoming adventure.
 Enjoy lectures by the expedition team, explore our Science Center, relax with a book or get to know your fellow explorers.